New MacBook Pro 2017 Could Debut Gold Color, Use An iPad Pro For Cintiq-Like Productivity

 An especially interesting innovation in the 2017 MacBook Pro that has arisen as of late is a unique system that would enable the laptop to create content comparable to Cintiq’s Wacom pen displays.
 Cintiqs are among the most reliable and robust creative pen and touch screens in the market, being utilized by countless professionals across the globe.
 Apple, for its part, would be developing a system that would enable MacBook Pro 2017 users to use an iPad Pro as a Cintiq-like device.

 This would entail the Cupertino-based tech giant to develop a robust proprietary software, but the hardware needed is already in Apple’s lineup of devices.
-After all, the both the 12.9-inch and 9.7-inch iPad Pro (and surely the iPad Pro 2 series) are equipped with robust internals capable of handling heavy creative tasks.
+After all, both the 12.9-inch and 9.7-inch iPad Pro (and surely the iPad Pro 2 series) are equipped with robust internals capable of handling heavy creative tasks.
 Apart from this, the tech giant already has a pretty capable pen in the form of the Apple Pencil.
 Thus, it would only be a matter of tweaking the iPad Pro’s iOS and the MacBook Pro 2017’s macOS so that the two devices could simultaneously work side by side.

 Awesome MacBook Pro concept with a fully touch screen keyboard (unknown maker) #techlifehacker #macbookpro #macbook https://t.co/h2UQfOwshX pic.twitter.com/XpFZvBBenG